chris-wood/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 be used for querying the ESNI TXT record.

 Clients SHOULD initiate ESNI queries in parallel alongside normal A or AAAA queries.
-The following algorithm describes how clients should process ESNIKeys responses as they arrive.
+The following algorithm describes a procedure by which clients can process ESNIKeys responses as they arrive to produce addresses for ESNI-capable hosts.

 ~~~
 1. If an ESNIKeys response arrives before an A or AAAA response, and the ESNIKeys